JE-CM/Organized-Storage/documents/user_stories.md

   - Show all authorized users on unit
   - Show all units which can be accessed by user
   - Show unit charactertics (size, temperature controlled, vehicular access)
-  - add user to communal-storage
-  - Add user to authorized list for communal-storage item
-  - Add communal-storage item
-  - Check for if user is authorized to pickup communal-storage item
-  - Show list of items owned by user
-  - Show video feed of communal area (TODO)
 - To simplify development and create a place for pure business logic

 ASSIGNEE: matthew-silva